About the course

 Incoming students will be allocated study space upon their arrival with their group.
 The lecture theatre and seminar rooms provide perfect settings to attend talks given by local and internationally acclaimed speakers.

-Students will also be encouraged to support and attend social events specifically for them ranging from coffee morning talks to social DPAG graduate student college dinners.
+Students will also be encouraged to support and attend social events ranging from informal talks to social DPAG graduate student college dinners.

 Further information about funding opportunities for this course can be found on the department's website.